 The amount paid will depend on the cost of burial or cremation in the local council area, where the person who died, had lived immediately prior to their death.
-The exact burial or cremation costs are known for different local council areas.
-More information on burial and cremation costs can be found at: https://www.mygov.scot/burial-cremation-costs-scotland/.
-As it usually does not cost anything to bury or cremate a baby, child or young person aged 17 or under in Scotland, payments might be lower in these instances.
+The exact burial or cremation costs are known for different local council.